swiftlang/swift-evolution/proposals/0343-top-level-concurrency.md

 The solutions will only apply when the top-level code is an asynchronous context.
 As a synchronous context, the behavior of top-level code does not change.
-In order trigger making the top-level context an asynchronous context, I propose using the presence of an `await` in one of the top-level expressions.
+In order to trigger making the top-level context an asynchronous context, I propose using the presence of an `await` in one of the top-level expressions.

 An await nested within a function declaration or a closure will not trigger the